Phil Lesh: Background

 Lesh was born in Berkeley, California, on March 15, 1940, the only child of Frank Lesh, an amateur piano player, and Barbra Chapman.
 His father encouraged him to take up the violin at the age of eight.
-At El Cerrito High School in East Bay he became a member of the school's marching band.
+At El Cerrito High School in East Bay, he became a member of the school's marching band.

 While enrolled at Berkeley High School he switched to trumpet and participated in the school's music-related extracurricular activities.
 He studied the instrument under Bob Hansen, conductor of the symphonic Golden Gate Park Band, and became interested in avant-garde classical music and free jazz.
 By his mid-teens, inspired by Beethoven and Charles Ives, he had decided that he wanted to be a composer.

 Lesh enrolled at the College of San Mateo, where he wrote arrangements for the community college's big band and played trumpet.
 After transferring with sophomore standing to the University of California, Berkeley in 1961, he befriended future Grateful Dead keyboardist Tom Constanten.
 At Constanten's suggestion, he studied under the Italian modernist Luciano Berio in a graduate-level course at Mills College in the spring of 1962, where their classmates included Steve Reich and Stanford University cross-registrant John Chowning.

 While volunteering for radio station KPFA as a recording engineer, Lesh met bluegrass banjo player Jerry Garcia.
 He invited Garcia to perform on the station's Midnight Special show, and despite their different musical interests they became friends.
 Lesh briefly worked in the Post Office Department, where he drove a service truck.
 In spring 1965 he saw Garcia's new band, the Warlocks, in concert, and was impressed.
 A few weeks later Garcia invited him to become the group's bassist.
 This was unexpected, as Lesh had never played bass guitar.
 According to Lesh, the first song he rehearsed with the band was "I Know You Rider".
 He joined them for their third or fourth gig (memories vary) and stayed until the end.

 The group changed its name to the Grateful Dead and began playing at Ken Kesey's Acid Test parties (LSD then being legal in California).
 In late 1966 Lesh moved with the group to San Francisco, where they were signed to a recording deal with Warner Brothers, and found himself playing at venues such as The Fillmore and the Avalon Ballroom.
 As Lesh had never before played bass he learned "on the job", which meant he had no preconceived ideas about the instrument's traditional role in the rhythm section and was free to develop his own style.
-In his autobiography, he credited Jack Casady (the bassist in San Francisco band Jefferson Airplane) as an influence on the direction in which his instincts were taking him.
+In his autobiography, he credited Jack Casady (the bassist in Jefferson Airplane) as an influence on the direction in which his instincts were taking him.
 He said that his playing style was influenced more by Bach's counterpoint than by contemporaneous rock and soul bass players.
 He also cited Jack Bruce of Cream as an influence.